 The phone does an excellent job at being small.
 In a market that is filled to the brim with phones with big screens, using a small device is a breath of fresh air.
 It reminded me of the fine ol’ days when using a smart device with a single hand was a thing.

 It is bright and with mass-appealing colours that anybody who buys the phone (based on their budget) will hardly fault it.
 It is only 720p, but that does not limit it to older panels of the same resolution that were, quite frankly, dull and generally bad.
+This display adopts the modern trend of skinny, 18:9 aspect ratio, which makes it easier to use despite bagging a 5.7-inch display.

 Similar the screen, Infinix has done a good job in fine-tuning their cameras for the selfie-loving folks out here.
 The primary camera is impressive for the price, and pictures look satisfyingly admirable on the already good screen.